duskjet/aspnetcore-json-rpc/README.md

 ID | Level | Reason
 :---: | --- | ---
-`1000` | Error | An error occurred during deserialization of a JSON-RPC request `1010` | Error | A JSON-RPC request is not considered as a valid JSON-RPC message `1020` | Error | A JSON-RPC batch contains requests with duplicate identifiers `1030` | Error | A JSON-RPC message identifier exceeds length limit `1040` | Error | A JSON-RPC batch exceeds size limit `2000` | Warning | A JSON-RPC request processed as notification due to server configuration `3000` | Information | A JSON-RPC request processed as notification `3010` | Information | A JSON-RPC request processed with result `3020` | Information | A JSON-RPC request processed with error `3030` | Information | A JSON-RPC request processed with result as notification due to client demand `3040` | Information | A JSON-RPC request processed with error as notification due to client demand `4000` | Debug | A JSON-RPC request accepted for processing as a single item `4010` | Debug | A JSON-RPC request accepted for processing as a batch
+`1000` | Debug | A JSON-RPC request accepted for processing as a single item `1010` | Debug | A JSON-RPC request accepted for processing as a batch `2000` | Information | A JSON-RPC request processed as notification `2010` | Information | A JSON-RPC request processed with result `2020` | Information | A JSON-RPC request processed with error `2030` | Information | A JSON-RPC request processed with result as notification due to client demand `2040` | Information | A JSON-RPC request processed with error as notification due to client demand `3000` | Warning | A JSON-RPC request processed as notification due to server configuration `4000` | Error | An error occurred during deserialization of a JSON-RPC request `4010` | Error | A JSON-RPC request is not considered as a valid JSON-RPC message `4020` | Error | A JSON-RPC batch contains requests with duplicate identifiers `4030` | Error | A JSON-RPC message identifier exceeds length limit `4040` | Error | A JSON-RPC batch exceeds size limit

 ### Samples